America's Best Road Trips - The Badlands, South Dakota

 The Chamberlain Bridge - Chamberlain: This is always one of my favorite parts of the trip.
 Crossing the Missouri River (Francis Case Lake) meant that we were finally far from home.

 Badlands Petrified Gardens - Kadoka: My childhood favorite!
 This place rocks, literally!
-I have very fond memories from this stop.
+I have very fond memories of this stop.
 I was pretty easy to entertain as a child, and an endless supply of rocks to look at was right up my alley.
-They have polished stones, gems and lots of fossils!
+They have polished stones, gems, and lots of fossils!
 Not to mention the entire tree trunks that have been petrified (turned into stone).

 Wall Drug - Wall: Chances are if you have made it this far you are well aware of Wall Drug's existence.
 They only have a zillion billboards begging you to visit along the way.
 The exit for Badlands Loop Road comes *before* the exit for Wall.
 Let's just say this is a good thing!
 If highly touristy attractions are your thing then, by all means, check it out, there is a lot to see.
 Be sure to smash a penny or two (I still have mine from the early 1990s).
 Otherwise, if you avoid tourist traps like the plague, it might be best to drive right on by.